det-lab/reading-documentation/docs/03_troubleshooting.md

 * Trust that most errors are solvable with careful review and patience.

 * Use your error as a learning opportunity: if you figure it out, remember the fix.

+---

+With troubleshooting strategies in hand, it’s helpful to take a step back and familiarize yourself with the overall structure of good documentation to better navigate and utilize it.
+[Click here to continue to the next section](04_basic_structure.md) where we will go over some standard components of technical documentation.